zhanghb97/T3GO/README.md

 The record symbol is a symbol that will be defined into the current scope.
 Meanwhile, the record symbol also plays a role of scope and fields belong to the record will be defined into the record scope.
 The difference between the function symbol and the record symbol is that the record symbol don't have return type, so the type of record expression is `tVOID`.
 Apart from that difference, other methods of definition and binding is as same as the function symbol.

+- Testcase definition

+In TTCN-3, test cases are a special kind of function.

 #### 3. Typing check